SuaMusica/stac/website/docs/widgets/text_form_field.md

 # TextFormField

-The Mirai TextFormField allows you to build a Flutter TextFormField widget using JSON.
+The Stac TextFormField allows you to build a Flutter TextFormField widget using JSON.
 To know more about the TextFormField widget in Flutter, refer to the [official documentation](https://api.flutter.dev/flutter/material/TextFormField-class.html).

 ## Properties